“Tell me and I forget, teach me and I may remember, involve me and I learn.

 Nature and Wildlife 31 October — Amanda Luker.

-Photoshop post processing using a simple workflow
+Post processing using a simple workflow in Photoshop

-Photoshop post processing using a simple workflow
+Post processing using a simple workflow in Photoshop

 The Tutor – David Munro

 David Munro took up photography as a retirement hobby around 2017, developing a keen interest in landscapes and nature.
 Since then, he has won several awards at local, national and international competitions.
-These include the overall winner at the 2018 SA Seniors Card ‘Through the Lens’ Competition, winner of the aerial category in the 2021 International 360° Photo Awards, an APS gold medal at the 2024 Edwardstown National and two first places in the 2024 SAPF Annual Exhibition.
+These include overall winner at the 2018 SA Seniors Card ‘Through the Lens’ Competition, winner of the aerial category in the 2021 International 360° Photo Awards, an APS gold medal at the 2024 Edwardstown National and two first places in the 2024 SAPF Annual Exhibition.
 David currently holds the EFIAP and FAPS honours distinctions.

-In his professional career, David was an Associate Professor at the University of Adelaide and has over 34 years of teaching and research experience in Computer Science.
+In his professional career, David was an Associate Professor at the University of Adelaide and has over 34 years of teaching and research experience in Computer Science

 Requirements